History of time in the United States: Uniform Time Act

-DST 2007
+Daylight saving time extensions

+On July 8, 1986, President Ronald Reagan signed the Federal Fire Prevention and Control Act of 1986 into law that contained a daylight saving rider authored by Senator Slade Gorton.
+The start date of DST was amended from the last Sunday of April to the first Sunday in April effective in 1987, extending DST three to four weeks; DST continued to end on the last Sunday in October.
+While the states retain the capability to exempt themselves from DST, they are forbidden by the 1966 federal law (15 USC 260a(b)) from increasing a state's time spent on DST, unless the United States Congress does this for the entire nation.

-Starting March 11, 2007, DST was extended another four to five weeks, from the second Sunday of March to the first Sunday of November.
-The change was introduced by Representatives Fred Upton (R-MI) and Edward Markey (D-MA) and added to the Energy Policy Act of 2005; the House had originally approved a motion that would have extended DST even farther from the first Sunday in March to the last Sunday in November, but Senators Jeff Bingaman (D-NM) and Pete Domenici (R-NM) agreed to scale back the proposal in conference committee due to complaints from farmers and the airline industry.
-Proponents claimed that the extension would save "the equivalent of" 10000 oilbbl of oil per day, but this figure was based on U.S. Department of Energy information from the 1970s, the accuracy and relevance of which the DoE no longer stands by.
-Later studies by the U.S. Department of Energy and the California Energy Commission have predicted much smaller energy benefits.
+Starting March 11, 2007, DST was extended another four to five weeks, by moving both its start date to the second Sunday of March and its end date to the first Sunday of November.
+This time the change was introduced by Representatives Fred Upton and Ed Markey and added to the Energy Policy Act of 2005; the United States House of Representatives had originally approved a motion that would have extended DST even farther from the first Sunday in March to the last Sunday in November, but Senators Jeff Bingaman and Pete Domenici agreed to scale back the proposal in conference committee due to complaints from farmers and the airline industry.
+Proponents claimed that the extension would save "the equivalent of" 10000 oilbbl of oil per day, but this figure was based on outdated United States Department of Energy information from the 1970s; later studies by the U.S. Department of Energy and the California Energy Commission have predicted much smaller energy benefits.
 There is very little recent research on what the actual positive effects, if any, might be.